 2. Successful Musicians Are Self Educated

 Even with schooling and degrees, there’s a lot of self-education that takes place because this business is consistently changing.
 When a new application or trend surfaces, I can’t afford to wait for a college or tech school to come out with a course.

 I have to get it under my fingernails yesterday and turn it into an income stream.
 Even if you find a school that’s on the ball (always updating) you still have to educate yourself (trial and error) to make the trend/technique or piece of technology work for you.

 Here’s a great example!
 In November 2013, I wrote a post called Maschine Studio vs MPC Renaissance.
 I wrote this post for several reasons.

-As expected, there were great responses, debates, traffic… Hell, I even got some hate mail.
-Long story shortened, those that purchased Maschine Studio were all over it when it first came out.
+- As expected, there were great responses, debates, traffic… Hell, I even got some hate mail.
+Long story short, those that purchased Maschine Studio were all over it when it first came out.

 Even during the ‘Buzz Period’ “It’s going to be a game-changer” “2013 is going to be mine for sure” People were flocking to as if it were the missing link to their success.
 But as months passed, those same people (most) were reverting back to their old setups.

 How do I know this?
 Simple → Social feeds and forums.
 Why was this happening? → Learning curves!
 I still chat with people on Instagram asking “how’s machine studio working for ya” the response falls along the lines of